BiomedicalImageAnalysis2025/topic01_team01/README.md

 **The repository is structured as follows:**

- ***nicht vergessen die links zu aktualisieren ***

-[dataA](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/Mats/dataA) - Contains the raw and unprocessed images files of the original *Yale Face Dataset A*.
+[dataA](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/dataA) - Contains the raw and unprocessed images files of the original *Yale Face Dataset A*.

-[dataB](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/Mats/dataB) - Contains the raw and unprocessed images files of the *Yale Face Dataset B* for further analysis.
+[dataB](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/dataB) - Contains the raw and unprocessed images files of the *Yale Face Dataset B* for further analysis.

 [functions](https://github.com/BiomedicalImageAnalysis2025/topic01_team01/tree/main/functions) - Custom implementation of the *Preprocessing-*, *PCA-*, *KNN-*, *Evaluation-* and *Furtheranalyis* functions.